MicrosoftDocs/memdocs/autopilot/device-preparation/tutorial/user-driven/entra-join-workflow.md

 ## Windows Autopilot user-driven Microsoft Entra join overview

-Windows Autopilot device preparation user-driven Microsoft Entra join is a Windows Autopilot device preparation solution that automates the configuration of Windows on a new device delivered directly from an OEM or reseller to the end-user without the need for IT intervention.
-Windows Autopilot device preparation user-driven deployments use the existing Windows installation installed by the OEM at the factory.
+Windows Autopilot device preparation user-driven Microsoft Entra join is a solution that automates the configuration of Windows on a new device without the need for IT intervention.
+Normally the device is delivered directly from an OEM or reseller to the end-user  Windows Autopilot device preparation user-driven deployments use the existing Windows installation installed by the OEM at the factory.
 The end-user only needs to perform a minimal number of actions during the deployment process such as:

 - Powering on the device.
 - In certain scenarios, selecting the language, locale, and keyboard layout.